GeaucefStone/Secular_Democratic_Republic/contents/constitution.md

 1. Should landlordship ever be legal again, they must obtain a license the same way one would acquire a real estate license.
 2. Expiration of this license will result in total forfeiture of all properties other than their residence within three months.

+### Section 6: Electoral System Transition

+1. The National Electoral Commission shall develop ranked-choice voting procedures within one year of ratification.
+2. All elections occurring two years post-ratification shall use ranked-choice voting.
+3. Voter education programs on the new system shall be funded and implemented.

 ---

 ## ARTICLE XIV: THE DEFENSE FORCE & MILITARY EFFECTIVENESS